 photo by Sergi Barisashvili

 Salomé Jashi's Taming the Garden premiered at Sundance Film Festival's World Cinema Documentary Competition and Berlinale Forum and was nominated for the European Film Awards.
-Her previous film The Dazzling Light of Sunset (2016) has been awarded the Main Prize at Visions du Réel’s Regard Neuf Competition as well as at ZagrebDox, Jihlava IDFF, Valdivia IDFF and several other festivals.
+Her previous film The Dazzling Light of Sunset (2016) has been awarded the Main Prize at Visions du Réel’s Regard Neuf Competition as well as at ZagrebDox, Jihlava IDFF, FIC Valdivia and several other festivals.
 Her earlier work Bakhmaro (2011), made in co-production with ma.ja.de. filmproduktion and MDR/Arte, received an Honorary Mention for a Young Documentary Talent at DOK Leipzig, was awarded as the Best Central and Eastern European Documentary at Jihlava IDFF, and was nominated for the Asia Pacific Screen Awards and Silver Eye Awards.
-Alongside filmmaking, Salomé is part of a creative collective L'Oeil Ecoute, which creates multisensory art performances in Europe and elsewhere.
+Both films were produced in collaboration with Arte's La Lucarne.
+Her producing work How the Room Felt premiered at IDFA's main competition.

 Salomé Jashi holds an MA in documentary filmmaking from Royal Holloway, University of London as well as an MA in journalism from Georgian Institute of Public Affairs .

 She was a fellow of Nipkow Scholarship in 2017 and DAAD Artists-in-Berlin Program in 2020.